Melisa-ops/ETC5513_Tutorial6_Version2/README.md

 1st line, introduction # greeting

-Use some methodology analysis for the 2nd step
+Use analytical methods to proceed to step 2

 Kindly find some good insight